epadam/Production-Time-Series-Prediction-System/k8s/README.md

     Test your mlflow deployment

+    2. Deploy Feature Store

-    2. (Optional): Jenkins for CI/CD, or github actions/gitlab CI/CD
+    3. (Optional): Jenkins for CI/CD, or github actions/gitlab CI/CD

 For Production: